glevinson/fundingAndMonitoringInfrastructure/README.md

 # infrastructure-funding-and-monitoring

 This repository contains the technical architecture for my MSc Computing thesis at Imperial College London: 'DAOs for Funding & Monitoring Infrastructure in Developing Countries'.
+I propose a novel financing pathway for building infrastructure in developing countries that is faster and offers greater accountability than existing approaches.
 My work recieved a distinction (75%) and is under publication.

-The proposed system includes an eco-system of smart contracts, written in Solidity, for Ethereum which providea an alternative pathway for financing, constructing and monitoring infrastructure projects in developing countries.
-It also includes a web application for viewing data associated with the infrastructure projects that is written in JavaScript.
-For more information, [here is a link to the original paper](https://drive.google.com/file/d/15Ij9gEIJHgMeb3I2yotvqxlnJzJ_2Fcu/view?usp=sharing).
+I designed and developed an ecosystem of Ethereum smart contracts, in Solidity, that enables users to create on-chain fundraises for infrastructure projects using a stable type of cryptocurrency.
+These smart contracts are in the [ProjectMarketplace direcotry](ProjectMarketplace).
+I also developed a web application, written in JavaScript, that enables investors to monitor their projects using data that project proposers are required to supply.
+This web app can be found in the [App direcotry](App) For more information, here is the [original paper](final_report.pdf).

 ## Published